ck4adventure/ck4adventure.github.io/notes/react/setup-react-redux.md

 layout: page
 title: React-Redux
 ---

+An `action` is an object that describes a change to the global state.
+An action must be `dispatched` to the store where a `reducer` contains logic to receive the action and any data supplied with it and update the state accordingly.
+Although it seems like actions are defined within reducers, they can actually exist across multiple reducers to affect multiple `slices` of the state with a single action.

+When defining a `slice` of state it is given a name, an `initial state` which is super useful to have data to display before the app can even get responses back from a server, and a list of reducers to define which actions that slice of state will respond to, and what it will do for each of those actions and data.

+Immutability is the concept of a static value that cannot be changed. *In order to update values immutably, your code must make copies of existing objects/arrays, and then modify the copies.* This is accomplished by array / object spread operators, as well as array methods that return new copies that can be updated.

-# Wiring in the Framework
+### Wiring in the Framework

-## Entry File
+#### Entry File
-With Rails and Webpacker, `application.js` is what Rails knows to look for and will compile into packs.

-Here React and React DOM combine to render the root element into the html tag given.
-In the initial setup, a placeholder element is put in to verify js is compiling correctly and also finding the DOM element.
+Wherever React and React DOM combine to render the root element into the html tag given is considered the app entrypoint.
+Here a store `provider` is put in as an element around the entire react app, allowing it to be accessible to all components.
+Here is where initial state could also be passed in.

-Later, it will configure a store with any preloaded state needed and pass that to a component called Root, which in turn can wrap more components.

 ```js
 // app/javascript/packs/application.js